DerGuru/The-Resonant/New Chapters/01 - Part1/P1-10_Learning_Curve.md

 "But I tested poorly.
 At sixteen.
 They said I didn't have enough potential."

 *They tested your natural capacity.
 Raw potential.
 But inflection is not only about power - it's about precision, alignment, quality.
-With my assistance, your natural permeability becomes an asset.
+With my support, your natural permeability becomes an asset.
 Your stability allows complex patterns.
-You are not powerful.
-But you can be precise.*
+You are not the most powerful.
+But with my assistance, you will be the most precise.*

 Jason set down his mug.
 "Precision over power."